HAWAIIAN TRAIL AND MOUNTAIN CLUB BYLAWS

 10. A person who forfeits membership because of non-payment of dues may be reinstated upon payment of full (non-prorated) dues for the current year, provided that not more than 3 years have elapsed since January 1st of the year of forfeiture.
+There will also be a small membership reinstatement fee.
 Reinstatement requests are reviewed by the Membership Committee and forwarded to the Board of Directors for action.
 After 3 years, application for membership must be made as set forth in Sections 3, 4, and 8 above.

 11. All members have the right to examine the club records and to attend meetings of the Board of Directors, at which they may be asked to participate in discussions but are not eligible to vote.

 A. The annual dues for regular and associate members are determined by the Board of Directors annually at its September meeting except as set forth in paragraphs C and D below.